 In October 2011, when Occupy Wall Street protesters marched by the homes of Manhattan’s billionaires, Paulson chided them by pointing out his loyalty to the city.

-Posted by Veterans Today Money on 1:15 pm, With 0 Reads, Filed under Personal Banking, Personal Finance.
+Posted by Veterans Today Money on 1:15 pm, With 0 Reads, Filed under Personal Finance.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.